KDCinfo/dataflow/data_mapping_flow_analysis_tool/README.md

 ## @TODO:

-- Add localStorage switcher (switching will need to reload page; will be akin to a project switcher)
+- Add localStorage switcher
+  - Switching will need to reload page; will be akin to a project switcher.
+- Add ability to delete any unlinked cell.
+- Add ability to delete any linked cell.
+- Add ability to change links.
+- Add ability to unlink.
-- Longer term: Add ability to add cells under any bottommost group in a column.
-It currently adds cells to the last cell for the selected column, even if a previously added cell was linked/placed above existing sequenced cells.
+- Add ability to add cells under any bottommost group in a column.
+  - It currently adds cells to the last cell for the selected column, even if a previously added cell was linked/placed above existing sequenced cells.
+- Add ability to move cells, perhaps make it a drag-and-drop feature.

 ## @TODONE: